Bore gauge: Beam gauges for larger diameters

 To measure larger diameters, you may use extended beam gauges.
 It is designed to measure internal and external diameters.
 The major challenge is handling these gauges is slightly difficult compared to other bore gauges.
-It should be lightweight, have low coefficient of thermal expansion, high modulus and stiffness.
-Mostly we use low carbon fiber or aluminium.
+It should be lightweight, have low coefficient of thermal expansion, high modulus and stiffness (for example: carbon fibre or aluminium).
 It has stem with ball at both ends.
 The length range of the stem depends upon the width of the part.
 In order to measure the diameter of the bore, place the beam at one end and slide the other end on the diameter and watch the dial indicator.
 The values initially increases and at one point starts decreasing; stop that point, it is called max point on the circle.
 That is the diameter of the component.
 Repeat the procedure in 3 different places and get the average value of the diameter of the component.
 This is the most common way to measure the larger bore.
 It is available in different ranges; normally you can use this from 300 mm to 4000 mm for external diameter.